dexter-90/Manga-X/README.md

 `python3 MangaX.py`

-#
 ---------------------
 **Notes :**
 - Want to modify the tool?
-Yes !
-Modify the tool with your own mod.
-I will upload your mod to github and your name will be on the developer list!
+Modify the tool.
+And i will upload your mod to github and your name will be on the developers list!
+(Arabic, English, doesn't matter)
+- If there a note or error etc just text me on instagram
 - Gmanga Site doesn't Work.
-- If there a note or error etc just text me on instagram
 ---------------------
-By Dexter <a class="" href="https://www.instagram.com/u.qdq/ 🔷</a>
+By Dexter | <a class="" href="https://www.instagram.com/u.qdq">Instagram ☠</a>